Summer Science Camp FAQ

 4. Cancellations received within 14 days of session start date are not eligible for refunds.

 6. Refunds will not be issued for missed days within a session.
-If campers miss days due to symptoms consistent with COVID-19 or mandated quarantine, refunds will be addressed on a case by case basis.

 7. Campers sent home for disciplinary reasons will not receive a refund.